Great Pierogy Race: Introduction of new pierogi

-Virtual pierogy races
+Virtual pierogi races

 During the 2020 season, played without fans in the stands due to the ongoing COVID-19 pandemic, the Pirates announced a virtual fan experience on July 25, 2020, that allowed fans to interact with staple in-game activities via social media and the MLB Ballpark app.
 During each home game, the team published a video of the race on the Ballpark app.
-All six pierogies from the previous season participated in the races, filmed at various locations near PNC Park, in rotating groups of four.
+All six pierogi from the previous season participated in the races, filmed at various locations near PNC Park, in rotating groups of four.
 The videos featured guest announcers from local radio and television stations, including WPXI, KDKA-FM, and KDKA-TV.

-The 2022 season saw Sarakraut Saul having zero wins.
+The 2022 season ended with Sauerkraut Saul having zero wins.

+As of 2023, the current Great Pierogi Race lineup consists of six contestants: Potato Pete, Jalapeño Hanna, Cheese Chester, Sauerkraut Saul, Oliver Onion, and Bacon Burt.